-Q. How do I create bootable Linux USB drive on Linux system.
+Q. How do I create a bootable Linux USB drive on a Linux system.
 I want to create of bootable us of Ubuntu 14.04 LTS.
 I have an Ubuntu 14.04 ISO image.
 I also have Ubuntu 14.04 installed on my system.
-Now, This article will help you to create bootable Linux USB drive on Linux operating system through the command line.
+Now, This article will help you to create a bootable Linux USB drive on Linux operating system through the command line.

-The users running the Windows operating system visit the below link to make bootable Linux USB on their system.
+The users running the Windows operating system visit the below link to make a bootable Linux USB on their system.

 Install Required Package– First of all, install all the required packages for this tutorial using the following command.